 Linguistics naturally lends itself to interdisciplinary study, and majors may wish to pursue double majors or minors with such other programs as the individual language departments, Cognitive Science, Computer Science, Philosophy, Psychology, Sociology, or Anthropology.
 Linguistics majors are encouraged to meet with the Director of Undergraduate Studies to discuss their academic interests and career goals.

-Linguistics majors are required to take Introduction to Language (LING-001), four Tier II courses (LING-215, 224, 251, 283) providing an overview of linguistic theory and methods, and two Tier III courses (chosen from a list of qualified courses) to develop depth of understanding and research capabilities within one or more areas of linguistics.
+Linguistics majors are required to take Introduction to Language (LING-1000), four Tier II courses (LING-2010, 2020, 2030, 2050) providing an overview of linguistic theory and methods, and two Tier III courses (chosen from a range of qualified courses) to develop depth of understanding and research capabilities within one or more areas of linguistics.
 Beyond these, students select major electives from the many linguistics courses offered each semester, with the advice of the faculty advisor.

 Requirements for the A.B.
 Degree in Linguistics